selgesel/godot3-third-person-controller/README.md

-# Godot Third Person Player Controller
+# Godot 3 - Third Person Player Controller
-A third person player controller with touchscreen support for Godot.
+A third person player controller with touchscreen support for Godot 3.

+> **Note:** As the name implies this project is only for Godot 3.
+I'm working on an updated version for Godot 4 as well as a migration guide, and will link to the corresponding project and the video when they're ready.

 This is a complementary code repository for my [YouTube video series](https://www.youtube.com/playlist?list=PLlT0CCZ8Yw0mcxG_D_sSA-Imnc5tiR4tx) and it gets updated with each new video I post.